towhid1zaman/Categories-problem-solve/Graph/Articulation Points and Bridges/Readme.md

  # Bridges
- **Basic Definition : From an undirected graph if we remove some edges and then the connected components are increaces then we call this node Bridges or Articulation edges**
+ **Basic Definition : From an undirected graph if we remove some edges and then the connected components are increaces then we call this edges Bridges or Articulation edges**

  Articulation edges/Bridges using tarjan algorithm: